tushargarg2000/ProxyPrep-WebDev/README.md

-# ProxyPrep-WebDev
+# WebDev
-This is the complete Web development course covering 2 major projects
+This is a mern stack based web development course